 The flaky texture combined with a hint of salt and the melt in your mouth feel, made you eat them faster than they were coming off the stove top.

 Store bought tortillas just aren’t the same.
-No, really…different. food.
+No, really…it’s different food, different ingredients.

 Regular and organic, store bought tortillas are laden with highly processed flours, commercial yeasts, and most horrifically hydrogenated oils.